 - 1. Access the Production Analysis for which you want to change the unit of measure. - 2.
-In the left pane, select the Production Data tab.

-In the upper-right corner of the workspace, select Analysis Tasks, and then select Unit Of Measure.
-The Set Unit Of Measure window appears.

-nit of leasure

-Sat Unit of Massura

-4. In the Unit Of Measure box, enter the value that characterizes the unit of measure used to collect the data for the Production Analysis, and then select OK.
+In the left pane, select the Production Data tab. - The Production Data workspace appears. - 3.
+In the upper-right corner of the workspace, select Analysis Tasks, and then select Unit Of Measure. - The Set Unit Of Measure window appears. - 4.
+In the Unit Of Measure box, enter the value that characterizes the unit of measure used to collect the data for the Production Analysis, and then select OK.